vdespa/gitlab-ci-course-notes/docs/source/3-gitlab-ci-fundamentals.rst

 - they might seem very similar but they are not the same thing and serve different purposes
 - artifacts
     - is usually the output from the build process (the package that we want to deploy)
-    - an artifact can be partial (if the final package is built accross multiple stages)
+    - an artifact can be partial (if the final package is built across multiple stages)
-    - artifacts can be used to pass data between jobs / stages
+    - artifacts can be used to pass data between jobs/stages
 - cache
     - should not be used for storing artifacts (even if technically possible)
-    - should only be used as a temporary storage for project dependencies
+    - should only be used as temporary storage for project dependencies
 - read the official documentation: https://docs.gitlab.com/ee/ci/caching/#cache-vs-artifacts

 YOUR NOTES